-Disablism and ableism are words that are used to describe disability discrimination and prejudice, like sexism and racism are used to describe discrimination against women and different ethnic groups.
+Disablism and ableism are words that are used to describe disability discrimination and prejudice.
+A bit like sexism and racism are used to describe discrimination against men or women and different ethnic groups.

 Disablism is discrimination or prejudice against disabled people.

 “A disablist attitude”.

 Ableism is discrimination in favour of non-disabled people.

 “An organisation has a problem with ableism”.

 The difference between disablism and ableism

 Both terms describe disability discrimination, but the emphasis is different.

 Disablism emphasises discrimination against disabled people.

 Ableism emphasises discrimination in favour of non-disabled people.